-We had twice as many employees during the three month period ended March 31, 2017 as we did during the same period in 2016, which increased our payroll and travel costs.
+We had roughly twice as many employees during the three and six month periods ended June 30, 2017 as we did during the same periods in 2016, which increased our payroll and travel costs.
 We anticipate adding more staff in 2017.
 We will also have expenses related to operating from our new office in the second half of 2017.
-We added a loan document software package in the second half of 2016.
-We may also expend funds to improve our back office computer systems in 2017.
+We added a loan document software package in the second half of 2016, and the amortization of that system is in Other SG&A. Loan expenses, mostly post closing title searches designed to ensure our mortgage is in first position, have increased with the increased volume of loans.